cdk8s-team/cdk8s-image/API.md

 The image will be built using `docker build` and then pushed through `docker push`.
 The URL of the pushed image can be accessed through `image.url`.

-If you push to a registry other then docker hub, you can specify the registry URL through the `registry` option.
+If you push to a registry other than docker hub, you can specify the registry URL through the `registry` option.

 __Implements__: [IConstruct](#constructs-iconstruct)